zukunft/zukunft.com/docs/code_functions_all.md

         \-- component - @return string the name of a phrase and give the user the possibility to change the phrase name
     \-- btn_unlink
         \-- component - lists of all views where this component is used
+    \-- 1
+        \-- view_exe - HTML code to edit all word fields
     \-- dsp_hist
         \-- component - display the history of a view component
         \-- view_exe - display the history of a view